 Rainbow Salad Bowl with Maple Dijon Dressing

-You could also serve this rainbow salad as a side salad to accompany a simple main course like these cast iron chicken breasts or a roast.
+You can also serve this rainbow salad as a side salad for a simple main course like these cast iron chicken breasts or a roast.
 Or bring a large rainbow salad to a potluck and brighten everyone’s day.

-The key, as with my rainbow fruit tart, is to use produce that is fresh and in season locally.
-If there are ingredients in my rainbow salad that you can’t find or are being shipped from the other hemisphere, please substitute a similarly-colored ingredient from the list below.
+The key to this rainbow salad, as with my rainbow fruit tart and other rainbow vegetable recipes, is to use produce that is fresh and in season locally.
+If there are ingredients in the rainbow salad recipe card that you can’t find or are being shipped from the other hemisphere, please substitute a similarly-colored ingredient from the variations and substitutions below.

 Prepping the rainbow salad ingredients

-Chop and slice the vegetables into your desired sizes and shapes.
+Here’s how to roast golden beets if you’re using them.
+Chop and slice all your vegetables into your desired sizes and shapes.
 For salads, try to cut things into single bite-sized pieces.

 If you want to create some sort of design on your plate or bowl, even one as simple as stripes or concentric circles, it is helpful to lay out your pattern beforehand.
 That way you can see how the colors work together and do any necessary rearranging before you start.